 Durban has three marinas for yachting purposes - the main marina opposite the Esplanade, catered for by the Point Yacht Club and Royal Natal Yacht Club, Wilson's Wharf marina further along the Esplanade which is used predominantly by motor craft, and the Bluff Yacht Club facility in the Silt Canal near Bayhead.
 The Silt Canal also houses a number of other marine activity clubs.
 A new marina is envisaged for the area immediately outside the harbour entrance (between the North Pier and Vetch's Pier) and has recently received approval from an environmental impact assessment and regulatory process.
 Construction is expected to commence during 2013.

 A large number of other recreational activities take place in Durban Bay including canoeing and kayaking, parasailing, fishing from boats and bird watching at the Heritage Site (mangrove swamps).
 Public sight-seeing is available from a variety of ferries and launches operating such services in Durban Bay.
 These ferries may be located at Wilson's Wharf, the Durban Marina and at the Gardiner Street Jetty - readers shoulds consult the Ports & Ships MARITIME SERVICES DIRECTORY for details.

 The port has a full range of ship chandling and stevedoring available - details of all these are also available in the Ports & Ships Maritime Services Directory.

 In addition Durban has a interesting Maritime Museum located near the Bat Centre (opposite Aliwal Street) which includes several tugs, a minesweeper and other large and small exhibits.
-The main hall houises an interesting photograhic record of the development of Durban Harbour, in addition to many other exhibits including a display concerning whaling.There is a small charge for entry and secure parking is available.
-Access is from the yacht mole and left along Maritime Road (passed the Point Yacht Club).
+The main hall houses an interesting photograhic record of the development of Durban Harbour, in addition to many other exhibits including a display covering the whaling history.There is a small charge for entry and secure parking is available.
+Access is from the yacht mole and left along Maritime Road (past the Point Yacht Club).